pachun/blog/posts/2025-05-30-creating-a-scrollable-keyboard-avoiding-multiline-text-field-in-react-native.md

 _May 30th, 2025_

 I guess it's tough to create a keyboard-avoiding, multiline text field in React Native.
-I spent a few hours trying today and got to [a place that I'm reasonably happy with][1].
+I spent a few hours trying today and got to [a place that I'm reasonably happy with][1] (<- That's a 15 second video that GH will make you download; no problem if you don't trust me or aren't interested; I'm just unsure where to host video assets).

 [Here's a demo repository with all of the code, context and history][2].